-Students must maintain a 3.0 grade average throughout their program.
+Students must maintain a 3.3 GPA throughout their program.
 Further, grades lower than a "B-" will not be counted toward degree credit.

 All work for the Master's degree must be completed within four consecutive calendar years.
 In rare cases deserving special consideration, the student's supervisory committee can petition the Dean of the Graduate School for a time extension.
-However, students taking longer than the four-year period may be required to take additional course work or repeat the comprehensive examination.
+Students who take longer than the four-year period will undergo seperate assessment and may be required to take additional course work at the Program Director's discretion.

 Final Work Requirements

 A formal decision of "pass" or "fail" of the written examination will be made by the supervisory committee before proceeding with the oral examination.
-The oral examination will not be scheduled until the committee has agreed that the candidate has passed the written examination and the appropriate form filed with the graduate office.
+The committee will not allow an oral examination until the candidate has passed the written examination and the committee has filed the appropriate form with the Graduate Adviser.